 Minnesota Humane Gardener Lisa Taft

 She loves plants.
 She loves the animals who eat them.
-In this first dispatch of Humane Gardening Heroes, learn how tree frogs, butterflies, deer and many other animals thrive in Humane Gardening Hero Lisa Taft’s lush Minnesota backyard.
+In this first dispatch of Humane Gardening Heroes, learn how tree frogs, butterflies, deer and many other animals thrive in Humane Gardening Hero Lisa Taft’s lush backyard.

 Ohio Humane Gardener Paige Nugent